allegroai/clearml-session/README.md

 ### 🔗 Connecting to a running interactive session from a different machine

 Continue working on an interactive session from **any** machine.
-In the `clearml` web UI, go to DevOps project, and find your interactive session.
+In the `clearml` web UI, go to the DevOps project, and find your interactive session.
 Click on the ID button next to the Task name, and copy the unique ID.

 ```bash
 clearml-session --attach <session_id>
 ```

-Click on the JupyterLab/VSCode link, or connect directly to the SSH session
+Click on the JupyterLab/VSCode link, or connect directly to the SSH session.

 > ✨ **TIP**: You can work & debug your colleagues code and workspace by sharing the `session id`
 > and connect to the same remote container together with `--attach`